 Chronic Fatigue Syndrome

-Chronic Fatigue Syndrome (CFS) is also known as Myalgic Encephalomyelitis (ME) and it primarily affects young adults and resembles a prolonged flu-like illness.
-By definition the symptoms must be present for at least six months before it can be labelled as chronic fatigue syndrome.
-It seems that about 2 to 4 in a thousand people may have CFS and approximately two thirds of people who get it, are women.
+Chronic Fatigue Syndrome (CFS) is also known as Myalgic Encephalomyelitis (ME).
+It primarily affects young adults and resembles a prolonged flu-like illness.
+By definition, the symptoms must be present for at least six months before it can be labelled as chronic fatigue syndrome.
+Estimates are that around 2 to 4 in a thousand people may have CFS and approximately two thirds of people who get it, are women.

 What are the symptoms?